 Our receptionists are vital to our practice, but they are not trained medical personnel and cannot answer questions regarding your medical care.
 Any questions about your medical treatment, medications, lab results or other concerns should be directed to our nursing staff.
 If the nurses are unable to answer your questions, your chart will be reviewed with our practitioners and any information will be relayed to you as quickly as possible.

-Student Health Services encourages the development of responsible healthcare habits by holding students accountable for their decisions regarding class attendance.
+University Health Services encourages the development of responsible healthcare habits by holding students accountable for their decisions regarding class attendance.
 Therefore, medical excuses are not routinely issued for missed classes or examinations.
 However, in cases of severe illnesses requiring an extended recovery period we will provide a written statement.
 These statements are provided on an individual basis.
 It is the student’s responsibility to communicate directly with his or her faculty or advisor.
 Faculty will decide whether the students may make up work missed and what effect the absences may have on the requirements of the course.